 Hiring of Relatives

 The Executive Director shall not employ an individual when employment would result in direct line supervision of, or by, a relative of a current employee.
-For purposes of this policy, “relative” shall refer to father, mother, brother, sister, husband, wife, son, daughter, aunt, uncle, son-in-law, and daughter-in-law.
+For purposes of this policy, “relative” shall refer to father, mother, brother, sister, husband, wife, son, and daughter.

 PERSONNEL BA03.21